 Tenants won’t want to stay in a property infested with rodents.
 Would you?
 If you don’t address the problem, they will most likely hand in their notice and move out, leaving you with a vacant property that’s difficult to fill.
 You are then potentially stuck paying a mortgage with no income to cover the expense.

 A failure to deal with a rodent infestation also leaves you open to prosecution by your local housing department.
-An article was written on a landlord who was fined £2,500 after his property became so infested it was deemed a danger to tenants.
-Another landlord was fined £27k for various serious breaches, including a rodent infestation.

 Who is at Fault for a Rodent Infestation?